-Nakchu Attractions include lots of Tibetan nomadic life.
-Situated in the north of Tibet, Nagchu is 338 km north of Lhasa, at the confluence of the three highways – Qinghai-Tibet Highway, Northern section of Sichuan-Tibet Highway and the Heihe Highway.
-Nakchu has favourable transportation facilities and unique landscape.
-The ruins of ancient Shang-Shung culture, the Bon monasteries and herdmen’s life on the plateau of Nakchu are very attractive to visitors.
-Nakchu is in the northern of Tibet.
+Nakchu scenery includes many Tibetan nomadic lives.
+Located in northern Tibet, Nagchu is 338 kilometres north of Lhasa at the junction of three highways – the Qinghai-Tibet Highway, the northern section of the Sichuan-Tibet Highway and the Heihe Highway.
+Nakchu has a good transportation infrastructure and unique terrain.
+The ruins of the ancient Shang-Shung culture, the Bon monastery and the life of shepherds in the Nakchu mountains attract visitors.
+Nakchu is located in northern Tibet.

-The name “Nakchu” comes from the Nakchu River which is the upper reaches of the Nujiang River.
-In the past, the river was also called “Heihe” (Black River).
-Today, “Nakchu” is generally referred to as Nakchu Prefecture.
-The Nakchu Prefecture Committee and the Nakchu Prefecture Administration are located in Nakchu Town.
+The name “Nakchu” comes from the Nakchu River which is the headwaters of the Nujiang River.
+In the past, the river was also called the black river.
+Today, “Nakchu” is often referred to as Nakchu Prefecture.
+Nakchu Prefectural Committee and Nakchu Prefectural Administration are located in Nakchu City.

-Nagqu is one of the important political, economic, cultural and trading centers as well as a transport hub in Tibet.
-It is also the collection and reshipment centre for the region’s animal products, mineral ores, and agricultural and forestry products.
-Nagqu has a unique landscape.
-The ancient Yamtung (or Zhangzhung) cultural site, the Bon monasteries, the Holy Lake Nam-tso( or Lake Nam co) and the life of the highland herdsmen are unique tourist attractions.
+Nakchu is one of the most important political, economic, cultural and commercial centres as well as a tourist centre in Tibet.
+It is also a collection and transportation centre for animal products, minerals and agricultural and forestry products from the region.
+Nakchu has a unique land.
+Yamtung (or Zhangzhung) ancient cultural site, Bon monastery, sacred Namtso lake and life of mountain herders are special sightseeing spots.

-The local Tibetan people often refer to the plateau of northern Tibet as Changtang (or Qangtang), which is mostly located in Nakchu.
-An old folk song sings: “The mysterious Changtang is so wild and desolate when you are here the first time; it becomes your lovely hometown when you get to know more.”
+Local Tibetans often refer to the Tibetan plateau as Changtang (or Qangtang), which is located in Nakchu.
+An old song sings: “The deep Changtang is wild and desolate when you are here for the first time, it becomes your beautiful country when you learn more about it.”